crcandia/candia_lab/content/en/event/talk20_OVarol/index.md

 publishDate: '2017-01-01T00:00:00Z'

 authors:
-  - alejandra
+  - Onur Varol
 tags:
-  - Quantum information
+  - Computational Social Science
-  - Learning analytics
+  - Machine Learning
+  - Complex Systems
+  - Network Science
-  - Science Education Research
+  - Science of Science
 # author_notes: Ph.D. candidate in Computer Science at the University of Toulouse.

 # Is this a featured talk? (true/false)